 Title of Certificate:

 1. Full description: Describe the program and its purpose.
 Be mindful of PASSHE policy and guidelines: http://www.passhe.edu/inside/policies/BOG_Policies/Policy%201985-01-A.pdf

 According to PASSHE policy (State System Policy 1985-01-A) "...certificates are not the same as certifications or licenses, which are typically awarded by a third party, standard-setting bodies (not academic institutions), based on an assessment process that recognizes competencies in a particular occupational specialty as measured against a set of standards."

 2. Rationale: Why this certificate?
 Who is the intended constituent?
 The proposal for a certificate must include the intended student population, and predicted completion time.
 A certificate is not considered a degree-bearing program, however, the credits earned for a certificate can be applied toward a degree-bearing program.

-3. Goal and Objectives: Please provide goals and objectives of the program.
+3. Goal and Objectives: Please provide the goals and objectives of the program.

 4. Assessment Plan: The program specifies minimum criteria and benchmarks for success.
 Criteria could include one or more of the following: a certain grade in a course, or combination of courses, or capstone paper or project; passing some qualifying exam.

 5. Admission criteria: Please provide admission criteria.
 Specify academic and other qualifications necessary.
 The proposal for the certificate must not include any prerequisite courses for entry into the certificate curriculum.
-Please indicate: admission to undergraduate certificates requires a HS diploma or GED; admission to a graduate certificate, a baccalaureate degree is required.
+Please indicate: admission to undergraduate certificates requires a high school diploma or GED; for admission to a graduate certificate, a baccalaureate degree is required.
 Other criteria should be clearly spelled out.